jhudson8/react-backbone/api.md

 In most cases, ```getValue``` and ```getDOMValue``` are the same.
 But, for checkboxes, ```getValue``` will return an actual boolean representing whether the field is checked or not and ```getDOMValue``` will return the html ```value``` attribute.

 The ```name``` property should be used on input components representing the model key the field should be initialized with (and what attribute key to use with modelPopulate).

+The ```bind``` property can be used to initiate 2-way binding so the model will be updated when the UI is changed.

 This simple example shows how to use these components to get and set the model appropriately